BBQGiraffe/OpenNitemare3D/README.md

 after that every map is stored as a 8192 byte chunk, every even byte is a tile id and every odd byte is a item id.

+2021 Update: I have no motivation for this project, if you are skilled in reverse engineering and want to take over DM me on Twitter @BBQGiraffe_ I will transfer ownership of the discord server and github repo, there's not much but there's still some documentation on the games formats